 Our region’s first Child Hunger Summit was held on September 19, 2019.
 Nearly 300 people attended from all over Ohio and even neighboring states sharing diverse ideas and demographics.
 The summit’s goal was to drive awareness of child hunger, develop strategies to address the need and empower participants to act.

-Second Harvest aims to provide food to children and their families in a more holistic way to create food security for the entire family through our School Pantry Program model.
+Second Harvest aims to provide food to children and their families in a more holistic way to create food security for the entire family through our Second Harvest School Pantry.
 This program is designed to alleviate child hunger through the provision of food to children, their families, and the immediate school community.
-School Pantry Programs are located at, or adjacent to school properties and are intended to provide a more readily accessible source of food assistance to low-income students.
+School Pantries are located at, or adjacent to school properties and are intended to provide a more readily accessible source of food assistance to low-income students.